 (b) carry out research for their own purposes if they are on sabbatical leave from their home institution;

 (c) if they are an eminent senior doctor or dentist, take part in research, teaching or clinical practice but only if this does not amount to filling a permanent teaching post.

 An expert witness may visit the UK to give evidence in a UK court.
 Other witnesses may visit the UK to attend a court hearing in the UK if summoned in person by a UK court.

 An overseas lawyer may advise a UK based client on specific international litigation and/or an international transaction.

-Religious workers may visit the UK to preach or do pastoral work.
+Religious workers may visit the UK too if they do so to preach or do pastoral work.

 An artist, entertainer, or musician may: